• Skip to main content

 • Garlic - Use fresh and mince it yourself!

 • Tomato Sauce and Half & Half - A basic Italian pink sauce is made by combining some form of tomato and cream.
 I used a can of tomato sauce and half & half, but this is pretty versatile.
 You could substitute with crushed tomatoes or whole peeled tomatoes and grind or crush them up yourself.
-You could use any marinara sauce, especially if you have some type of canned or frozen tomatoes from your garden!
+You could use this Freezer Marinara Sauce from Garden Tomatoes, or really any spaghetti or marinara sauce you have!
 In the summer, you could even chop up 2 or 3 fresh tomatoes and cook them into a sauce.
 Just make sure you use about 2 cups, or a 15oz can, not a large 28oz can.
 The half & half could also be subbed with heavy cream or whole milk, which will vary the richness of the sauce.

 • Parmesan Cheese - The perfect finisher, I like to buy a block of Parmesan cheese and shave off big pieces with a vegetable peeler!